 Butterfly Pea Flower Tea Benefits

-Rich in antioxidants, the blue Butterfly Pea Flower Tea has anti aging properties that help the skin preserve young look.
-That’s why it can be considered superfood, same as many other antioxidant-rich fruits and herbs.
+Rich in antioxidants, the Blue Butterfly Pea Flower Tea has anti-aging properties that help the skin preserve the young look.
+That’s why it can be considered a superfood, just like many other antioxidant-rich fruits and herbs.

-It has also anti glycation properties.
-Glycation is attachment of sugar to proteins or lipids.
+It has also anti-glycation properties.
+Glycation is the attachment of sugar to proteins or lipids.
 The proteins in our skin that make it look plump and bouncy – collagen and elastin – are damaged by the glycation and we can see the skin sagging, showing wrinkles and losing radiance.